raptopox/RepData_PeerAssessment1/PA1_template.md

 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```

 We convert the date column into `POSIXct` format, which will be useful later when applying the ``weekdays()` function.
+Although irrelevant, we set the time zone to GMT.

 ```r